dave-redfern/laravel-doctrine-behaviours/README.md

  * _Note:_ the type overrides are required when using TimestampableEventSubscriber.
  * _Note:_ these behaviours are intended to be used with meta-data files not annotations!

+### Repository Service Provider

+A Laravel service provider is included that allows defining repositories in a config file.
+Add the service provider to your main app.php - **after** the DoctrineServiceProvider.

+    \Somnambulist\Doctrine\Providers\RepositoryServiceProvider::class,

+Simply publish the vendors information, and a new config/repositories.php file will be added to your config folder.

+Add the repositories you want automatically binding to the container in this config file.

 ## Behaviours / Traits

 ### Blamable